Slavonska Avenue: At-grade crossing problem

-A solution planned for 2008 proposes widening to six lanes and replacing most problematic traffic light intersections with overpasses.
+In 2008, it was proposed to widen it to six lanes and replace the most problematic traffic light intersections with overpasses.
 As of 2010, it is known the intersection with Čavićeva is planned to be upgraded, while the Ljudevita Posavskog street intersection south of Sesvete has been changed into a grade-separated intersection in 2010.

 A traffic fatality caused by the hazardous traffic light scheme on the Čavićeva street intersection in 2008 alarmed Mayor Bandić to speed up the procedure, but to little practical effect.

 Many intersections with minor streets, particularly on the section between Držićeva and Heinzelova, were built as right-in/right-outs, having drivers on nearby interchanges and intersections change several traffic lanes in a very short distance, which results in weaving.